paoloarciaga/Crowdfunding_ETL/README.md

 - Exported the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.

 ## Created the Campaign DataFrame
-- Extract and transform the crowdfunding.xlsx Excel data to create a campaign DataFrame has the following columns:
+- Extracted and transformed the crowdfunding.xlsx Excel data to create a campaign DataFrame has the following columns:
   - The "cf_id" column
   - The "contact_id" column
   - The "company_name" column